wfondrie/ppx/README.md

 For full documentation and examples, visit:

 ## Installation
 While `ppx` has not been released on the Python Package Index, you can install the development version directly from GitHub.
 The `ppx` package is only available for Python 3 and has only been tested with Python 3.5+.
+The `ppx` package only depends on packages in the Python Standard Library: `xml`, `urllib`, `os`, and `warnings`.

 ```
 pip install git+git://github.com/wfondrie/ppx.git